 Here’s a guide for you to understand Zoom fatigue along with effective ways of dealing with it.

 What is Zoom fatigue?

 Zoom fatigue, also known as video call fatigue, essentially refers to the feeling of extreme tiredness and exhaustion associated with online meetings.
-Zoom fatigue or Zoom exhaustion is not specific to the Zoom platform, but any video web conferencing software.
+Also known as Zoom exhaustion, it is not specific to just the platform, but any video web conferencing software.

 Zoom fatigue is very closely related to mental exhaustion in the way that it is induced due to stress.
 A core psychological component of fatigue is having to repeatedly engage in an activity that is exhausting, but has to be done by you nonetheless.